ATTORNEY DEFENDING CLIENTS ACCUSED OF DOMESTIC VIOLENCE

 HOW WILL A GOOD VIRGINIA DEFENSE ATTORNEY HELP YOU?

 Every case is different, but the right defense lawyer can usually discredit a phony domestic violence allegation.
 If you were acting to defend yourself, your attorney will explain what happened.
 If you were defending your personal property, that might also be a successful defense.

 The right defense strategy is imperative, but a successful defense against a domestic violence charge will also require the skills of a criminal defense lawyer who will fight hard on your behalf while protecting your rights and bringing your case to its best possible conclusion.

-Since 2000, Fairfax domestic violence defense attorney Scott C. Nolan has aggressively and successfully represented clients who are accused of domestic violence.
+Since 2000, Manassas domestic violence defense attorney Scott C. Nolan has aggressively and successfully represented clients who are accused of domestic violence.
 In fact, he has defended thousands of clients accused of serious crimes in Northern Virginia.